 Sea turtles are occasionally caught in purse seines in the EPO tuna fishery.
 Most interactions occur when the turtles associate with floating objects, and are captured when the object is encircled.
 In other cases, nets set around unassociated schools of tunas or schools associated with dolphins may capture sea turtles that happen to be at those locations.
 The olive Ridley turtle is, by far, the species of sea turtle taken most often by purse seiners.
-It is followed by green sea turtles (Chelonia mydas), and, very occasionally, by loggerhead (Caretta caretta) and hawksbill (Eretmochelys imbricata) turtles.
-Only one mortality of a leatherback turtle has been recorded during the 10 years that IATTC observers have been recording this information.
+It is followed by green sea turtles (Chelonia mydas), and, very occasionally, by loggerhead (Caretta caretta) and hawksbill (Eretmochelys imbricata) turtles., From 1990, when IATTC observers began recording this information, through 2011, only three mortalities of leatherback turtles have been recorded.
 Some of the turtles are unidentified because they were too far from the vessel or it was too dark for the observer to identify them.
 Sea turtles, at times, become entangled in the webbing under fish-aggregating devices (FADs) and drown.
 In some cases, they are entangled by the fishing gear and may be injured or killed.
-Preliminary estimates of the mortalities (in numbers) of turtles caused by large purse-seine vessels during 2010, by set type (on floating objects (OBJ), unassociated schools (NOA), and dolphins (DEL)), are as follows:
+Preliminary estimates of the mortalities (in numbers) of turtles caused by large purse-seine vessels during 2011, by set type (on floating objects (OBJ), unassociated schools (NOA), and dolphins (DEL)), are shown in Table 2:

-Set type
+Set type T-4-1

 OBJ NOA DEL Total

-Olive Ridley 5 3 1 9
+Olive Ridley 8 0 1 9

-Eastern Pacific green 0 3 0 3
+Eastern Pacific green 0 2 0 2

 Loggerhead 0 0 0 0

 Hawksbill 0 0 0 0

 Leatherback 0 0 0 0

-Unidentified 3 1 2 6
+Unidentified 0 1 0 1

-Total 8 7 3 18
+Total 8 3 1 12